tanm-sys/forge-ec/CONTRIBUTING.md

 If you discover a security vulnerability, please DO NOT open an issue.
 Email security@forge-ec.dev instead.

+## Current Development Status

+Forge EC is currently under active development and is not yet ready for production use.
+Many functions are still being implemented and tested.
+Your contributions to help complete the implementation are welcome!

+### Current Priorities

+1. **Fix failing tests**: Several tests are currently failing or have been modified with temporary workarounds.
+Help is needed to implement proper solutions.
+2. **Complete unimplemented functions**: Many functions are marked with `unimplemented!()` or have placeholder implementations.
+3. **Improve documentation**: Documentation needs to be expanded and improved, especially for the API.
+4. **Implement security features**: Ensure all operations are constant-time and properly zeroize sensitive data.

+### Known Issues and Workarounds

+#### secp256k1 Implementation

+- The `is_on_curve` method has been modified to always return `true` for testing purposes.
+The actual curve equation check is commented out.
+- The `from_bytes` method in `AffinePoint` returns a hardcoded valid point (the generator) instead of properly decoding the input.
+- Some test assertions have been commented out or modified to avoid failures.

+#### P-256 Implementation

+- Several tests are currently failing and need to be fixed.

+#### Ed25519 and Curve25519 Implementations

+- Some methods are unimplemented and return placeholder values.
+- The `deterministic_scalar` test for Curve25519 is failing.

 ## Getting Started

 1. Fork the repository